Sales strategies examples: 15+ field-proven tactics that work right away

 You know the theory, but there is a huge gap between “communicating benefits” and “Hello Mr. Müller, I'm calling for...”.
 Here you can find sales strategies and practical examples, from real estate agents from the USA to Swiss B2B sellers to startup founders who converted 5,000 dollars in one day.
 Each strategy shows you the situation, the exact procedure, the results and how to adapt it for your industry.

-Sales strategies examples of cold calling
+Sales strategies examples for cold calling

 Example 1: The 10,000 calls rule of a real estate agent in the USA